biocore/unifrac/docs/compile_gpu.README.md

 ## Create a dedicated environment

-While it is possible to build a GPU-enabled UniFrac in any Anaconda environment, we asume a dedicated one in this document.
+While it is possible to build a GPU-enabled UniFrac in any Anaconda environment, we assume a dedicated one in this document.
 We call it **unifrac-gpu**.

 Note: If you decide to change the used environment, you will have to make the appropriate changes to the scripts below.